Paris is the kind of city you can visit over and over again without ever feeling like you’ve seen it all. Want to know the best way to see Paris?

 14. Rue Crémieux in 12th arrondissement

 This Paris street is a kaleidoscope of colours, much like what you might find in Notting Hill.
 Pretty pastel-coloured houses with flower boxes decorating the window sills make this instantly a famous street with Instagrammers.
 Terra cotta pots filled with lush plants line the street.
-No one can deny that this is a cute streets in Paris.
+No one can deny that this is a cute street in Paris.

 Each house on Rue Crémieux Paris shows its unique personality through its colour and art choice, like number 21, with its mural of a creeping vine draping over the doorway.